Marion Bruley Grant

 David and Marion’s families have decided to create the Marion Bruley Grant in January 2012 to help advance Marion’s passion for international relations, public service and adventure.

-The Marion Bruley Grant is awarded by the US Sciences Po Foundation to a student currently enrolled at Sciences Po and interning in the United States with the French Ministry of Foreign Affairs, at either the French embassy or consulates, or another international institution such as the United Nations, the International Monetary Fund, or the World Bank.
+The Marion Bruley Grant is awarded by the Sciences Po American Foundation to a student currently enrolled at Sciences Po and interning in person in the United States with the French Ministry of Foreign Affairs, at either the French embassy or consulates, or another international institution such as the United Nations, the International Monetary Fund, or the World Bank.

 The Marion Bruley Grant carries a monetary value of $1,000/month of internship up to 6 months.